Stress – how to identify the signs, and how to deal with it

 If you are distressed and feel that stress is affecting your daily life, you should call your GP or NHS 111.
 If you feel unsafe and unable to wait to see a doctor, it’s important to tell someone.
 You can call the Samaritans on 116 123 or Text “SHOUT” to 85258 (Shout Crisis Text Line).
 In a life threatening emergency call 999.

-If you or your workplace need mental health first aid training, see our Supervising First Aid for Mental Health page.
+If you or your workplace need mental health first aid training, see our Understanding Mental Health in the Workplace for Managers page.